ome/omero-documentation/omero/developers/Web/CreateApp.rst

 Follow the instructions in `cookiecutter-omero-webapp <https://github.com/ome/cookiecutter-omero-webapp>`_ to install `cookiecutter`, create your app and run it within your `omero-web` python environment.

-Please follow the instructions there to install `cookiecutter`, create your app and run it within your `omero-web` python environment.

 Exploring the app
 -----------------